-ON/OFF Switch - The inverter can be turned on and off by lightly pressing and releasing the Power ON/OFF switch on the front of the inverter (see Figure 3-5).
-When the inverter is first connected to the batteries, or when its automatic protection circuit has turned the inverter off, the ON/OFF switch will need to be pressed to start the unit (or reset per Section 4.4).
+ON/OFF Switch - The inverter can be turned on and off by lightly pressing and releasing the Power ON/OFF switch on the front of the inverter (refer to figure 3-5).
+When the inverter is first connected to the batteries, or when its automatic protection circuit has turned the inverter off, the ON/OFF switch will need to be pressed to start the unit (or reset per section 4.4).
 Once the inverter has been turned on, pressing the Power ON/OFF switch alternately turns the inverter on and off.

 WARNING: The Power ON/OFF control switch does not turn on or off the charger feature.
-If AC power (utility or generator) is connected and qualified on the AC input, this AC power will also be available on the AC output and is not controlled by the Power ON/OFF switch.
+If AC power (Utility or generator) is connected and qualified on the AC input, this AC power will also be available on the AC output and is not controlled by the Power ON/OFF switch.

 Status LED Indicator - The status indicator is a green LED (Light Emitting Diode) that provides information on the operational mode of the inverter.
-Watch this indicator (see Figure 3-5) for at least 10 seconds to determine the inverter's operational condition from the information below:
+Watch this indicator (refer to figure 3-5) for at least 10 seconds to determine the inverter's operational condition from the information below:

-- Off Indicates the inverter is off; there is no AC power (inverter, utility, or generator) at the inverter's output terminals.
-If the LED stays off after pressing the ON/OFF switch, there is a "fault condition" such as low battery, high battery, overload, over-temperature, or an internal fault.
-Refer to the Troubleshooting section to help diagnose/clear the fault condition. - Slow flash (blinks on once every 8 seconds) Indicates float charging; the inverter is in Standby mode (the external AC power that is connected to the inverter's input is passing through the inverter and is powering the AC loads connected to the inverter's output). - Medium flash (blinks on once every second):
+- Off Indicates the inverter is off; there is no AC power (inverter, utility or generator) at the inverter's output terminals.
+If the LED says off after pressing the ON/OFF switch, there is a "fault" condition such as low battery, high battery, overload, overtemperature or an internal fault.
+Refer to the Troubleshooting section to help diagnose/clear the fault condition. - Slow flash (blinks on once every 8 seconds) Indicates "float" charging; and the inverter is in Standby Mode (the external AC power that is connected to the inverters input is passing thru the inverter and is powering the AC loads connected to the inverter's output). - Medium flash (blinks on once every second):

 When AC power is not connected to inverter input - Indicates the inverter is on and using energy from the battery.
-The inverter is either: 1) Inverting - providing full power to the loads connected to the inverter; or, 2) Searching - conserving power and waiting for a load to be turned on that meets or exceeds the search watts parameter (5 watts is the inverter default setting).
+The inverter is either: 1) Inverting - providing full power to the loads connected to the inverter; or 2) Searching - conserving power and waiting for a load to be turned on that meets or exceeds the Search Watts parameter (5 watts is the inverter default setting).

-When AC power is connected to inverter input - Indicates absorb charging; the inverter is in Standby Mode (the external AC power that is connected to the inverter's input is passing thru the inverter and is powering the AC loads connected to the inverter's output).
+When AC power is connected to inverter input - Indicates "Absorb" charging; and the inverter is in Standby Mode (the external AC power that is connected to the inverters input is passing thru the inverter and is powering the AC loads connected to the inverter's output).

-• On (solid) - Indicates bulk charging; the inverter is in Standby Mode (the external AC power that is connected to the inverter's input is passing thru the inverter and is powering the AC loads connected to the inverter's output).
+• On (solid) - Indicates "bulk" charging; and the inverter is in Standby Mode (the external AC power that is connected to the inverters input is passing thru the inverter and is powering the AC loads connected to the inverter's output).